Garage Door Repair Services

 It is not uncommon for a garage door to fall out of track.
 It happens because either a garage door roller has fallen out or the garage door cables have come loose on one of the sides.
 It is recommended to have a trained professional put the garage door back in properly to prevent any further damage.
 Garage doors are typically heavy with lots of moving parts.
 To perform this garage door repair safely, you should be trained in placing a garage door back in the track for operation.
 In our experience, homeowners who attempt this garage door repair on their own typically make it worse.
 We, in most cases, can save the garage door if you call us immediately.
 When we do this job, we reset the garage door cables, place your roller back in the track, and run the opener to make sure everything is functioning properly before we leave.

 Broken Garage Door Opener?

 A garage door opener is the motor that works to move your door up and down.
 It can be located on the ceiling of your garage or to the left or right of your door.
 There are four primary types of openers: chain drive, belt drive, direct drive, and screw drive.
 Each of these function differently in terms of noise level and longevity.
-To check the functionality of your opener, see if the light is lit up on the side.
+To check the functionality of your garage door opener, see if the light is lit up on the side.
 If not, the issue might be your electricity.
 Try resetting your system and checking that everything is plugged in.
-When you test the electricity and the door still will not open, try opening it manually.
-If you can open the door manually, then your garage door spring is most likely fine; the issue is your opener.
+When you test the electricity and the garage door still will not open, try opening it manually.
+If you can open the door manually, then your garage door spring is most likely fine; the issue is your garage door opener.
 For garage door opener repair and replacement, please call 714-528-5670 for a free estimate!

-Areas We Service Garage Doors
+Areas We Service Garage Door Repair